educaredes/nfv-lab/README.md

 Exit with ctrl+C

-6. On RDSV-OSM launch the additional cofiguration:
+6. On RDSV-OSM launch the additional configuration:

 ```
 export OSMNS=7b2950d8-f92b-4041-9a55-8d1837ad7b0a   #OSM namespace